-Once again, the answer is multi-layered.
-But I highly recommend having a source of protein at every main meal.
-Each meal could range from 15-40 grams depending on gender, activity level, etc.
+That said, I highly recommend having a source of protein at every main meal.
+Each meal could range from 15-40 grams depending on gender, activity level and other factors.

-Obstacle 7: Medical conditions
+Weight loss obstacle 7: Medical conditions

-Despite the fact that you may be doing everything you possibly can to lose weight, sometimes an underlying medical condition, perhaps unbeknownst to you, can sabotage your resolve and prevent you from achieving your goals.
+One of these could be an underlying medical condition, perhaps one that you don’t know about.
+Certain medical conditions can sabotage your resolve and prevent you from achieving your goals.
 This is quite discouraging, naturally.

 If this sounds like what you’re going through, it would be wise to seek the help of various medical practitioners to investigate the situation from all angles.
 Only then an effective plan, one that is tailor-made to your specific condition, can be made to help you lose weight.